Company Registration in Thailand for Foreigners: FAQs

 2. Value Added Tax (VAT): If the foreign company engages in the sale of goods or provision of services in Thailand, it must register for VAT purposes.
 The standard VAT rate is 7% but may vary for certain goods and services.

-3. Withholding Tax: All incomes of foreign company in Thailand is subject to withholding tax.
+3. Withholding Tax: All incomes of foreign companies in Thailand are subject to withholding tax.
 This includes dividends, interest, royalties, or payments for services.
 The rates vary depending on the type of income and whether there is a tax treaty between Thailand and the foreign company’s home country.
-Click here to know all about Withholding Tax in Thailand for Foreigners.
+Click here to learn all about Withholding Tax in Thailand for Foreigners.

 4. Specific Business Tax (SBT): Certain businesses, such as financial institutions, are subject to specific business tax instead of VAT.
 The SBT rate varies depending on the specific business activity.